kroxylicious/kroxylicious-junit5-extension/RELEASING.md

    ```
    The repository url should include `iokroxylioustesting-nn`.
 You can also browse to it via the [Nexus UI](https://s01.oss.sonatype.org/).
 1. Add a [`<repositories>`](https://maven.apache.org/pom.html#Repositories) that references the staging repository public url to `T`'s POM.
-1. Update `T`'s kroxylicious dependency to refer to the `<RELEASE_VERSION>`.
+1. Update `T`'s kroxylicious-junit5-extension dependency to refer to the `<RELEASE_VERSION>`.
 1. Run `T` build/test cycle but use an alternative cache location to be sure artefacts are being fetched.
 Check the build output, you'll see the
-   kroxylicious comes from the staging location.
+   kroxylicious-junit5-extension comes from the staging location.
 ```bash
 MAVEN_OPTS="-Dmaven.repo.local=/tmp/repository" mvn verify
 ```